jtmorris/tweet-this/readme.txt

 == Changelog ==
+= 1.5.1 =
+* Changed behavior of "Disable URLs?" setting.
+This now only stops automatic URLs.
+Overridden URLs will still display.
+* Restricted jQuery UI theme scope to Tweet This content instead of globally in dashboard.
 = 1.4.0 =
 * Added editor button placement options to advanced settings.
 * Preliminary fix for editor==null exception.